Most Famous Irish Desserts

 Barmbrack is one of the most popular Irish desserts made from a type of sweet bread.
 This sweet bread is made from sultana grapes, raisins and candied cherries, making it one of the most famous traditional Halloween dishes.

-Scones with jam and cream are a common element of the Irish dessert menu.
+Scones with jam and cream are a common element of the Irish desserts menu.
 These small cakes are often made with dried fruits and sweetened with sugar.
 This dessert was first made in the UK but is now just as popular in the Republic of Ireland.

 After trying these desserts in the daytime, make sure to visit what Irish of famous for; Irish pubs.
 In Capital of the country, if you are on a budget, you can hop in one of the best cheap bars in Dublin to try enjoy most of what this city has to offer including infamous Guinness beer.